kquo/tips/raspberry/index.md

 ## QEMU
-Emulate the Raspberry Pi in QEMU.
+Emulate the Raspberry Pi in QEMU:

 ```
 #!/bin/bash
 # qemupi